oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/gunzip/README.md

 ### GZIP Decompression FPGA Design
 The image below summarizes the full streaming GZIP decompression design.
-The orange kernels on the FPGA in the dashed box are the *actual* streaming GZIP decompression engine.
-The *Producer* and *Consumer* kernels are only used to stream data into and out of the GZIP decompression engine from device memory, respectively.
+The orange kernels on the FPGA in the dashed box make up the streaming GZIP decompression engine.
+The *Producer* and *Consumer* kernels are only used to stream data into and out of the GZIP decompression engine from and to device memory, respectively.

 <img src="gzip_decompression_engine_full.png" alt="gzip_decompression_engine_full" width="700"/>